Table of Contents[Hide][Show]

 3. Fly out of a dependable airport

 Here are some of the most reliable airports to fly in and out of.
-The one thing that jumps out is there are several Delta hubs listed (Salt Lake City, Detroit and Minneapolis).
+The one thing that jumps out is that several Delta hubs are listed (Salt Lake City, Detroit, and Minneapolis).

-There are also some airports that are known for flight delays and cancellations.
-If you are flying into or out of one of these airports there is a higher chance you will have a delay.
+Some airports are known for flight delays and cancellations.
+If you are flying into or out of one of these airports, there is a higher chance you will have a delay.

 - Baltimore/Washington International Airport (BWI)